Road signs in the United Kingdom: Directional road signs

 The term "directional sign" covers both Advance Direction Signs (ADS), placed on the approach to a junction, and Direction Signs (DS) at the junction itself, showing where to turn.
 A DS has a chevron (pointed) end, and this type is also referred to as a flag-type sign.

 Tourist Destinations

 Diversion routes

 Diversion routes are marked with black symbols on a yellow patch (square, triangle, circle, or diamond).
 These mark diversionary routes in the event that the road ahead is closed for any reasons.
 Motorists can navigate following the symbol and can find their way back to the original road at a junction above the closure.
 The four symbols may be a solid shape or just outlines.
 They are most commonly placed on directional signs, following the route number (e.g. A 25) but may be free standing.

 Motorway exits have trigger signs that are normally covered.
 In the event of a closure, the sign is uncovered and will say, for instance, "To rejoin M6 follow (symbol)".
 Following the symbol will allow rejoining at a later junction.

-On minor roads a simple black on yellow sign with an arrow and the word Diversion is used, as here.
+On minor roads a simple black on yellow sign with an arrow and the word Diversion is used, as in the last sign below.